An "Excellent" Credit Score Can Lead to Excellent Living

 Because of this, it's good to know just when the lender is going to check and when it won't.

-Some cards feature higher limits, plenty of rewards, and other features.
+But not every card is the same.
+Some feature higher limits, plenty of rewards, and other features.
 Finding and using the credit card that's right for you can be an important step to building good credit.

 Naturally, if you're hoping for a card that allows you to spend more, you're going to need to prove to lenders you have a healthy credit history, and a high credit score.